 Pick a can opener that feels comfortable in your hand, is durable, and is smooth to operate.
-While I'm all about saving money where you can, it’s usually smart to stick to known brands.
+While we're all about saving money where you can, it’s usually smart to stick to known brands.
 The cheaper ones are usually much harder to operate and don't last as long.
-Learn from my mistakes!
+Learn from our mistakes!

 Wooden spoons are the best!
 You can use them for everything, they don’t crack and split (like plastic tends to do), and they’re easy to clean.
 How many do you need?
 That’s up to you.
 Start with a few basics in several sizes and go from there.

 Spatulas are one of the best go-to tools in the kitchen.
 You can use them to stir, blend, and fold your ingredients.
-They can even scrape the bowl when you’re done, if you don't lick it clean first!
-And I can’t say enough about silicone.
+They can even scrape the bowl when you’re done (if you don't lick it clean first)!
+And we can’t say enough about silicone:

 - Nothing sticks to it.

 - Silicone withstands high heat, so you can stir that bubbling spaghetti sauce without fear of a meltdown.